In this blog post we’ll be exploring how to sterilise baby feeding equipment and making up infant feeds safely.

 Not all families can or want to breastfeeding their baby, so it’s important they’re supported to choose a suitable formula milk and that they’re given information on how to safely make up feeds.
 It’s also important that staff in your early years setting follow the step- by- step guide to correctly and safety preparing feeds for the children in your care.

-What is infant milk?
+What is formula milk?

 Formula milk, also known as baby formula or infant formula, is usually made from cows’ milk that has been treated to make it suitable for babies.
-Formula comes in two different forms:
+Formula milk comes in two different forms:

-- a dry powder that is made up with water
+- a dry powder that is made up with water.

 - ready-to-feed liquid formula.